 6. Decide which team members are responsible for delivering the message

-After determining the audience and the modes of the communications plan, the firm needs to find out and select the team members responsible for delivering their goals and messages out to the world.
+After determining the audience and the modes of the communications plan, the firm needs to find and select the team members accountable for delivering their goals and messages to the world.

 For example, if the HR team of an organization is pitching a new growth matrix to leadership, it might ask the Director of HR to deliver the initial pitch in the debut meeting.

-Once the leadership is on-board, the firm might ask each Human Resource representative to deliver one training session to every internal team to make sure that every employee in the firm is aware of what are the things going internally and they get to know the reasons behind it.
+Once the leadership is on board, the firm might ask each Human Resource representative to deliver one training session to every internal team to ensure that every employee knows what is going on internally and the reasons behind it.

 7. Estimate a timeline for each step of the communications plan

-A firm shall have an estimate of the time that is going to be spent in the performance of each step in the execution of the strategy.
+A firm shall have an estimate of the time spent on the performance of each step in executing the strategy.

-For example, for a minor in an advertisement campaign, the advertising department might estimate the cycle for tackling the issue will take a month which may include meetings with the client, stakeholders, and other employees to discuss further processes.
+For example, for a minor in an advertisement campaign, the advertising department might estimate that tackling the issue will take a month, which may include meetings with the client, stakeholders involved, and other employees to discuss further processes.

 8. Measure the results of the communication plan

-You should measure the results of the communications plan after presenting it to stakeholders and determining the successful phased and areas for improvement.
+You should measure the results of the communications plan after presenting it to relevant stakeholders and determining the successful phase and areas for improvement.

 The measurement of results or outcomes depends upon the methods adopted by a firm.
-It aids in getting a report of each department of the firm, finding the loopholes, and acting accordingly for improvement in the execution of the tasks.
+These methods aid in getting a report on each department of the firm, finding loopholes, and acting accordingly to improve the execution of the tasks.

 Who should use a Plan of Communication?

-- Agencies around the world – A communication plan is important for agencies as well as their clients for effective project management.
+- Agencies worldwide – A communication plan is essential for agencies and their clients for effective project management.

-- Non-profits organizations – A communication plan alleviates the task of social media, PR as well as project management for marketing and project manager.
+- Non-profit organizations – A communication plan alleviates the tasks of social media, PR, and project management for marketing and project management.

 - Marketing and communications consultants and managers – A project manager or marketing consultant should have a communication plan for working with clients while handling a project.